 All the standards you would expect from the Sheraton are on hand – the Signature Sleep Experience and the Club Level offers.

-The signature treatment is Escape at One.
+The signature treatment at the Sheraton Grand is Escape at One.
 This is a fantastic value signature treatment.
 It is a series of baths and water treatments and use of the thermal suites.
 The treatment provides access to all of this – plus the other facilities – for 3 hours for only 70 pounds.

 There is then a good mix of massage, scrubs, and facials.